Vennones

 The Vennones or Vennonetes were a Gallic or Rhaetian tribe dwelling in the northern Alps, between Chur and Lake Constance, during the Iron Age and the Roman era.

 Name

 They are mentioned as Ouénnōnes (Οὐέννωνες) by Strabo (early 1st c.
 AD), as Vennonenses (var. -onetes) by Pliny (1st c.
 AD), and as Ouénnōnetes (Οὐέννωνετες) by Ptolemy (2nd c.
 AD).

 The etymology of the name remains obscure.
 If Celtic, and not Rhaetic, it can be derived from the root ueno- ('friend'), with a sound shift -n- > -nn- attested in other cases (e.g. Vena / Venna), or else from to uenno- (< *uegno-), meaning 'chariot'.

 Geography

-The Vennones dwelled in the northern Alps, between Chur and Lake Constance.
-Their territory was located north of the Calucones, west of the Estiones, Focunates and Genaunes, south of the Brigantii.
+The location of their territory is uncertain.
+Ernst Meyer placed them in the Valtellina.
+Denis van Berchem and Colin M. Wells, by contrast, placed them in the lower Alpine Rhine, between Chur and Lake Constance.
+The Barrington Atlas locates their territory north of the Calucones, west of the Estiones, Focunates and Genaunes, south of the Brigantii.

 Pliny described the Vennones and Sarunetes as "Rhaetian tribes living near the sources of the river Rhine".